Azure/terraform-state-importer/README.md

 Follow the steps below to resolve each issue, then:

-1. Save the CSV file in CSV format.
-We recommend saving this in a separate folder from the original file, so you don't accidentally overwrite the original file.
-1. Run the tool again, this time using the `--issuesCsv` option to specify the path to the CSV file you just saved.

-    ```bash
-    ./terraform-state-importer --terraformModulePath <path to your terraform module> --config <path to your config.yaml> --issuesCsv <path to your issues.csv>
-    ```

-    The tool will read your CSV file and validate that all issues have resolution actions.
-If any are missing, you'll be prompted to resolve them before the tool can continue.

-1. The tool will then generate a set of import blocks for the resources that can be imported into the module.
-1. The tool will clean up any files it created during the discovery and analysis phase, including the `issues.csv` file.
-1. You can now commit and push your changes to the module repository and run your continuous delivery pipeline to plan and apply the changes.

 #### MultipleResourceIDs

 This issue means that the tool found multiple resource IDs that could be mapped to the same resource in the module.
 You will need to decide which resource ID to use.